rschristopher/ischristtrue.com/src/modern-views/free-will.md

     Theou gar esmen **synergoi**; Theou geôrgion, Theou oecodomê este.

     For we are **fellow workers** with God: ye are God's husbandry, ye are God's building.

+While orthodox synergism has been maligned and misrepresented, the core doctrine remains crucial and necessary to the truth of the Biblical narrative.

 Foreknowledge != Predestination